 A bit of trial and error will be required to discover what lens ultimately works for you.
 Dr. Robert Chu will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.

-EYEWORKS Scleral Contact Lenses Center proudly serves patients from Ft.
+Eyeworks proudly serves patients from Ft.
 Worth, Southlake, River Oaks, Benbrook, and throughout Texas.